Ontario’s Employment Laws & Latest Amendments | Author: Simon Pelsmakher, employment lawyer

 - Most importantly, the law continues to protect employees facing terminations.
 The Ford government has temporarily kneecapped employee rights under the ESA only.
 However, Ontario employees always received a much superior second layer of protection under our system of common laws, and they remain unchanged.

 The ESA, along with a labour board ruling, only entitles you to the minimum notice and severance pay.
 We, therefore, consistently rely on common laws to secure the maximum entitlements for our clients.
 Almost always, they vastly exceed ESA provisions.
 This remedial avenue remains open to terminated employees, presently.

 No Recall Date

 We encourage laid-off employees to stay in touch with your employers about wages they owe you as well as your reinstatement date.
-You should also apply for federal government income replacement programs, such as the Canada Emergency Relief Benefit.
+You should also apply for federal government income replacement programs.
 In addition, the federal government has passed the Canada Emergency Wage Subsidy (CEWS) bill.
-If your employer qualifies, they will receive a subsidy of up to 75% of your wages to a maximum of $847.00 per week.
+If your employer qualifies, they will receive a subsidy to cover a portion of your wages.
 Accordingly, you may inquire about your entitlements under this program.

-If your employer puts you on an unpaid leave of absence after your temporary layoff period expires, neglects to recall you, or simply terminates your employment without any severance package, then we encourage you to contact us with urgency.
+If your employer neglects to recall you, or simply terminates your employment without any severance package, then we encourage you to contact us with urgency.
 We will counsel you on strategic next steps to maneuver through these circumstances.
 It is very important that you obtain clarity about your reinstatement or, in the event of job termination, an understanding of your rights about severance packages.